khrona/awesomium-wiki/javascript-integration/declaring-custom-javascript-methods.md

 my_object->SetCustomMethod(WSLit("myCallback"), false);
 {% endhighlight %}

-The above code would add a new method, `myCallback`, to `MyObject` that, when called from any page via Javascript, will invoke `JSMethodHandler::OnMethodCall` with the object's remote ID, the name of the callback, and the arguments passed, if any.
+The above code would add a new method, `myCallback`, to `MyObject` that, when called from the page via Javascript, will invoke `JSMethodHandler::OnMethodCall` with the object's remote ID, the name of the callback, and the arguments passed, if any.

 For example, say you made a button that calls “myCallback” with a single string argument (”hello!”) when clicked: